Success-Vera/Success-Vera.github.io/index.md

 ---

 ### News
+- [January 2024] I started my PhD at the Hertie AI Lab in the University of Tübingen.
 - [June 2023] I received a travel and accomodation scholarship to attend the Indaba at Ghana.
 - [April 2023] I started my research fellowship at the University of Tübingen, Germany.
 - [April 2023] Rounded up the first set of students from Data Science Kaduna.